Interview by Laura Netz

-Convinced by the Do It With Others (DIWO) culture, in 2013 Rehab Hazgui was involved in the foundation of El Fabrika, a Tunisian platform for experimental arts, alternative design, research and activism.
-During three years, El Fabrika functioned as a Restart Party, a repair community project with origins in London, which aim is to fight planned obsolescence in consumer electronics.
-On Rehab words ‘The project aimed to encourage a peer-based learning environment related to hacking electronics, appropriate technology for renewable energy production/usage, digital fabrication and re/up-cycling materials.’
-The Restart movement promotes the practices of recycling, reuse and reduce.
+Convinced by the Do It With Others (DIWO) culture, in 2013, Rehab Hazgui was involved in the foundation of El Fabrika, a Tunisian platform for experimental arts, alternative design, research and activism.
+For three years, El Fabrika functioned as a Restart Party, a repair community project with origins in London, which aim is to fight planned obsolescence in consumer electronics.

 In Sea Moss Trea (2015) the artist reflects on creation in music using sound objects instead of harmony and melody.
-The relation human/non-human is expressed as well in her practice: ‘Sound as a medium aesthetically allows us to experience the environment as a connection between living things, cycles and rhythms.’
-More recently, has developed the work Tilawa, which consists of the recital of Quran emphasising in the physical/non-physical aspects of the work.
+The relation between human/non-human is expressed as well in her practice.
+More recently, the work Tilawa has developed, consists of the Quran’s recital emphasising the work’s physical/non-physical aspects.
 It aims to ‘calligraph’ passages of the Quran in ancient Kufic script, using fungal growth as ink, and ‘recite’ these passages by sonifying the intra-fungal communication during the growth process.

-Rehab Hazgui’s artistic interests are located in the cross section of art, science and technology, resulting in a combination of technology, biology, experimental electronics, biotechnology, electronics and music expressing the relation human/non-human in society.
-Her research engages with philosophical questions concerning technological manipulation of living matter, and the outcome includes practice-based investigations, participatory facilities based on processes, programmed conceptual structures and workshops for adults and kids.
+Rehab Hazgui’s artistic interests are located in the cross-section of art, science and technology, resulting in a combination of technology, biology, experimental electronics, biotechnology, electronics and music expressing the relation between human/non-human in society.
+Her research engages with philosophical questions concerning the technological manipulation of living matter, and the outcome includes practice-based investigations, participatory facilities based on processes, programmed conceptual structures and workshops for adults and kids.

-You started as a motion graphic designer and 2D Animator but now your work revolves around interactive art, sound, installations and especially hacking electronics.
-How and when the interests in these disciplines come about?
+You started as a motion graphic designer and 2D Animator, but now your work revolves around interactive art, sound, installations, and hacking electronics.
+How and when do the interests in these disciplines come about?

 I graduated from the National School of Design in Tunis as a Visual designer.
-I started working in Animation in 2008, then gradually I started exploring Media Arts practices and concepts across a range of different media, including moving image, still image, audio, and performance.
+I started working in Animation in 2008.
+Then gradually, I started exploring Media Arts practices and concepts across various media, including moving images, still images, audio, and performance.
 In this context, I have always explored design as visual communication.
-I came to the conclusion that design has been always historically linked with (media) technology and started to question the future of this relationship and what impact technology has on the way we think and process information.
+I concluded that design has always been historically linked with (media) technology and started to question the future of this relationship and what impact technology has on the way we think and process information.

 Could you tell us about your more recent project (not phonetics) and the intellectual process behind it?

-In this research, I present an interdisciplinary approach to considering the way that non-human actors make choices and potentially express creativity in their actions in ways that are not accounted for by conventional Western schools of science and philosophy.
-I like using purely scientific research methods to ask fundamental questions regarding ontology logic and philosophy of language.
-Tilāwa opens up a conceptual space where novel questions can be asked about the interrelatedness between non-human agency.
+In this research, I present an interdisciplinary approach to considering how non-human actors make choices and potentially express creativity in their actions in ways not accounted for by conventional Western schools of science and philosophy.
+I like using purely scientific research methods to ask fundamental questions regarding ontology, logic and philosophy of language.
+Tilāwa opens up a conceptual space where novel questions about the interrelatedness between non-human agencies can be asked.

-This is one thing that I like when I perform using a modular synthesiser, you use your intuition to let that all that information inform what you’re playing.
+This is one thing that I like when I perform using a modular synthesiser.
+You use your intuition to let that all that information inform what you’re playing.
 During the performance, I felt that the audience sincerely wanted to understand what is being communicated.
-It is obvious that our minds are always searching for familiar sounds, words and ways to group in order to try to make sense of what is being communicated.
+Our minds are always searching for familiar sounds, words and ways to group to try to make sense of what is being communicated.

-From that perspective, I think it was really interesting and healthy to put people in situations where their minds and perception capabilities are put to work and challenged.
+From that perspective, I think putting people in situations where their minds and perception capabilities are put to work and challenged was really interesting and healthy.
 From confusion comes clarity, and then the cycle continues.
-From that perspective, knowing your perception capabilities, which is used to describe the environment is irrelevant.
-You will just have a different relationship to that world.
+From that perspective, knowing your perception capabilities, which are used to describe the environment, is irrelevant.
+You will have a different relationship with that world.

-On a different note, I think that this collective performance was without any doubt a proof that we can work together rather than compete for resources, and that adaptation is the mechanism by which we can deal with adversity.
-We became resourceful, and we made something new by responding to the conditions around us.
-I found this initial possibility to think together extremely precious and somehow I’m convinced that’s the key to the success of Phonetics.
+On a different note, I think that this collective performance was, without any doubt, proof that we can work together rather than compete for resources and that adaptation is the mechanism by which we can deal with adversity.
+We became resourceful and made something new by responding to the conditions around us.
+I found this initial possibility to think together extremely precious, and somehow I’m convinced that’s the key to the success of Phonetics.

-You are also, co-founder of El FABRIKA, a platform for experimental art, alternative design, and activism based in Tunisia, what are the aims behind this project?
+You are also co-founder of El FABRIKA, a platform for experimental art, alternative design, and activism based in Tunisia.
+What are the aims of this project?

-El Fabrika was founded in 2013, the idea behind this project is to create and to explore the relationship between art and society, practices based on open and collaborative tools, low technology and “do it yourself” culture.
-For more than 3years, El Fabrika worked as ….. in the Tunisian scene through El Fabrika Restart Project, which is is a people-powered platform for change, helping demand emerge for more sustainable, better electronics.
+El Fabrika was founded in 2013.
+This project aims to create and explore the relationship between art and society, practices based on open and collaborative tools, low technology and a “do it yourself” culture.
+For over than 3years, El Fabrika worked as ….. in the Tunisian scene through El Fabrika Restart Project, a people-powered platform for change, helping demand emerge for more sustainable, better electronics.
 On a monthly basis, a multifaceted group of people brought their practice and expertise to different locations in Tunis (schools, cafés, bars, restaurants, museums etc..).

-The project aimed to encourage a peer-based learning environment related to hacking electronics, appropriate technology for renewable energy production/usage, digital fabrication and re/up-cycling materials.
+The project aimed to encourage a peer-based learning environment related to hacking electronics, appropriate renewable energy production/usage technology, digital fabrication and re/up-cycling materials.
 This project is a common objective with The Restart Project London, to co-produce a model for artefacts/events taking place in the different partner countries with sustainability as the core goal.

-In Tunisia, I’m best known as the producer of cultural events grassroots community organisation and alternative pedagogy.
-And probably the one who always does interesting things that exist outside of the sphere of traditional.
+In Tunisia, I’m best known as the producer of cultural events, grassroots community organisation and alternative pedagogy.
+And probably the one who always does interesting things outside the sphere of tradition.
 My identity changes somewhat depending on the social and/or professional environment.
-On a very personal level, when I’m in Tunisia I feel isolated most of the time.
+On a very personal level, when I’m in Tunisia, I feel isolated most of the time.
 I think that is just part of trying to do something a bit different as an artist and/or my preference of working on the edge and between artistic expression, science, and technology.

-So one of the challenges that I’m facing all the time, is that my work is not easy to handle aesthetically and in a familiar way.
-It is usually located in a grey area between art and science, and therefore require the viewer to deal with both the medium used and the either critical, positive, utopian or shocking topics of ontology, logic and the staging of “aliveness” in a philosophical, epistemological or ironic way.
+So one of the challenges I’m facing all the time is that my work is not easy to handle aesthetically and familiarly.
+It is usually located in a grey area between art and science.
+It therefore requires the viewer to deal with both the medium used and the either critical, positive, utopian or shocking topics of ontology, logic and the staging of “aliveness” in a philosophical, epistemological or ironic way.

 Where would you like to take your work into?